lsst-sitcom/sitcomtn-007/index.rst

    :target: ../_images/lensesRaw.png
    :alt: The raw TWE maps as received from the camera team.

-   The raw TWE maps as received from the camera team (For L3, the units have been converted from meters to microns).
+   The raw TWE maps as received from the camera team (L1 and L2 data came in units of microns; L3 data came in units of meters and have been converted to microns).

 coordinate systems used for the TWE maps???
 I am assuming the same coordinate systems have been used as for the filters, is that true???